adilq/Capstone/simulation.md

 2. run a world: `gazebo --verbose path/to/gazebo_world_file.world`
     * the `--verbose` flag prints out more details that may be useful for debugging
     * e.g., `gazebo --verbose PX4-Autopilot/Tools/simulation/gazebo-classic/sitl_gazebo-classic/worlds/grassland.world`

+> if missing model files or Ogre resources etc. are a recurring problem, try copying the problematic models (folders under `PX4-Autopilot/Tools/simulation/gazebo-classic/sitl_gazebo-classic/models`) to `~/.gazebo/models`.
+Or just skip ahead to the [drone simulation](#run-the-drone-simulation) section

 ## open a gazebo world with ROS interaction